r-lib/rray/README.md

     matrices and arrays as well. `vignette("toolkit", package = "rray")`.

-View the vignette for each goal to learn more about how to use rray.
+View the vignettes for each goal on [the website](https://davisvaughan.github.io/rray/) to learn more about how to use rray.

 ``` r
 library(rray)